ulaval/modul-typescript-template/README.md

 This project aims at kickstarting projects at University Laval but could also help others.
 Feel free to try it out and send us some feedback.

+> This repo is outdated (for the moment!).
+Please try this [fork instead](https://github.com/simardo/vuejs-typescript-template).

 ## Getting started
 1. Install [Git](https://git-scm.com/)
 1. Install [Node](https://nodejs.org/)